BrianBlits/AlwaysLearning/README.md

 <h2>30 Seconds of Code</h2>
 <p>
-I found a interesting website that helped me understand react hooks a little more, check it out! <br>
+I found an interesting website that helped me understand react hooks a little more.
+Check it out! <br>
 Short code snippets for all your development needs.
 You can look at snippets or check out code articles! <br>
 https://www.30secondsofcode.org/
 </p>

 <h2>Heard of GO?</h2>
 <p>
-GO is a pretty well-established programming language that seems to be on the rise again with popular companies like one password, using it as their main language! here is a great resource to learn GO thanks to the great people at freecodecamp! https://www.freecodecamp.org/news/learn-go-by-building-11-projects/
+GO is a pretty well-established programming language that seems to be on the rise again, with popular companies like one password, using it as their main language!
+Here is a great resource to learn GO, thanks to the great people at freecodecamp! https://www.freecodecamp.org/news/learn-go-by-building-11-projects/
 </p>